CartoDB/Windshaft/doc/MapConfig-1.3.0.md

     // OPTIONAL
     // minzoom to be renderer.
 From this zoom tiles will respond 404.
 Must be less than maxzoom
     // default: 0
-    minzoom:3,
+    minzoom: 3,

     // REQUIRED
-    // Array of layers defined in render order.
-Different kind of layers supported
+    // Array of layers defined in render order
-    // are described below
+    // Different kind of layers supported are described below
     layers: [
         {
             // REQUIRED
-            // string, sets layer type, can take 3 values:
+            // string, sets layer type, can take 4 values:
             //  - 'mapnik'  - rasterized tiles
             //  - 'cartodb' - an alias for mapnik, for backward compatibility
             //  - 'torque'  - render vector tiles in torque format (to be linked)